-Global label solutions provider Multi-Color Corporation (MCC) has been acquired just days after it announced its acquisition of A/NZ labels maker Hexagon.
+Global label solutions provider Multi-Color Corporation (MCC) was acquired in July days after it announced its acquisition of A/NZ labels maker Hexagon.

 The company’s parent company, Platinum Equity, which acquired MCC in 2019 in a public-to-private transaction and combined it with WS Packaging, another US-based labelling company the firm acquired in 2018, has inked a definitive agreement to sell MCC to Clayton, Dubilier & Rice (CD&R).

 Financial terms of the transaction were not disclosed, but in connection with the transaction, CD&R also announced its signing of a definitive agreement to acquire Fort Dearborn from Advent International, and that it intends to combine MCC and Fort Dearborn to create a global label solutions company serving consumer packaged goods companies worldwide.